bodo-ai/PyDough/documentation/metadata.md

         "type": "sql alias",
         "aggregation": true,
         "sql function": "GROUP_CONCAT",
-        "description": "Combines all of by strings in a column (the first argument) by concatenating them, using the second argument as a delimeter (uses ',' if not provided).", "input signature": {"type": "argument range", "value": ["string", "string"], "min": 1, "max": 2}, "output signature": {"type": "constant", "value": "string"}
+        "description": "Combines all of by strings in a column (the first argument) by concatenating them, using the second argument as a delimiter (uses ',' if not provided).", "input signature": {"type": "argument range", "value": ["string", "string"], "min": 1, "max": 2}, "output signature": {"type": "constant", "value": "string"}
       },